FMH-qualified orthopaedic surgeon - Shoulder specialist

 Definition and indications

-A shoulder prosthesis is indicated with primary or secondary shoulder osteo-arthritis (with damage to the rotator cuff).
-It also helps to treat certain fractures.
+shoulder osteo-arthritis (with damage to the rotator cuff).
+It also helps to treat certain

 Reversed shoulder prosthesis Anatomical shoulder prosthesis